 At Flourish Alerts, we look forward to another great year.
 Happy Trading!!

-All of us know that markets carry high uncertainty & risks.
+We all know that markets carry high uncertainty & risks.
 Despite that we are all here to win.
-However, trading is not about being right all the time but about maximizing our wins, cutting our losses & improving our overall returns by –
+However, trading is not about being right all the time but about maximizing your wins, cutting your losses & maximizing your overall returns with 3 things –

 (a) Adapting a proper trading strategy